Skip to content

 Distance from Cruise Port: 20 km (30-40 minutes)

-Pedernales Beach provides a relaxed alternative to the more remote Bahía de las Águilas, with calm waters and local families rather than tour groups.
-The town also serves as the gateway to other attractions and offers the region’s most reliable ATMs, fuel, and supplies.
+Pedernales Beach provides a relaxed alternative to the more remote Bahia de las Aguilas, with calm waters and local families rather than tour groups.
+The town also serves as the gateway to other attractions and offers the region’s most reliable ATMs, fuel, and supplies (though still unreliable at times).

 For visitors interested in border culture, the Haitian crossing at Anse-a-Pitres lies just beyond town, though crossing requires advance planning and documentation.